CloudByJay/Azure-Journey/README.md

 ### 🔎 Now What?

 Currently prepping for AZ-104 and working on automation-heavy cloud projects.
-If you're hiring for junior cloud, infra, or DevOps roles—I'm actively learning and building.
+If you're hiring for cloud, infra, or DevOps roles—I'm actively learning and building.